duncanista/python-asmx86-interpreter/README.md

-# Reverse Compiler for x86 Architectures
+# ASM x86 interpreter in Python

 Python terminal program that receives a `.txt` with x86 assembly data and reverse compiles it.